Simple Mobile is reviewed at Prepaid Reviews. SILVER STAR WIRELESS

 US Cellular Prepaid Review

 As one of the Top 4 US carriers, Verizon has the largest wireless network, geographically, in the US.
 They are dominant in rural America.
 Their claim to fame is superior coverage on their CDMA network, especially in the west, and with excellent broadband capacity in the largest cities.
 In the few places where they don't have their own coverage, they have roaming agreements with carriers that have superior coverage.
 Therefore, their included coverage is about as close to "coast-to-coast" as you can get.
-Verizon's data costs are quite high but provide a very good online experience with extensive 4G LTE coverage in most areas.
+Verizon's data costs are quite high but provide a very good online experience with extensive 4G LTE coverage in most areas and 5G Coverage is available in a few small areas.
 They have tried to simplify plans which are still overpriced compared to other options, and they are slow to match offers from the competition.
 Customer service is excellent but does not offer much flexibility in rates.
 Their phone selection is huge including Smart phones, wireless devices and wireless home phones.
 Verizon offers bundled discounts with other communications operators including their own wireline & video divisions as well as various local telephone companies.
 They offer their own Prepaid plans.

 Verizon Wireless Pros & Cons